infinityengi/TruckBatteryDesign/README.md

 # Battery design for battery-electric long-haul trucks

 This repository provides the source-code to a five-step battery design method for battery-electric long-haul trucks.
-The method and results are documented in the dissertation by Olaf Teichert entitled "Battery design for battery-electric long-haul trucks".
+The method and results are documented in the dissertation by Olaf Teichert: [Battery design for battery-electric long-haul trucks](https://mediatum.ub.tum.de/?id=1705700).
 The five steps are:
   - Cell selection
   - Battery model parametrization and validation
   - Power profile generation